-The SUN site manager is responsible for the overall coordination of services, activities and partnerships in the building.
+The SUN site manager is responsible for the overall coordination of extended-day services, activities and partnerships in the building.
 All service contractors at a SUN Community School site are expected to work collaboratively with the SUN Community School site manager to create an integrated system of services for students and families.

-TARGET POPULATIONS
+FOCUS POPULATIONS

 SUN Community School services and programs follow a targeted universal approach.
-This means that while they are not exclusive to a particular group and serve a broad range of students and families from the school site and surrounding community, focused recruitment of students experiencing academic failure and those who are historically underserved is required.
+This means that while they are not exclusive to a particular group and serve a broad range of students and families from the school site and surrounding community, focused recruitment of students at risk of academic failure and those who are historically underserved is required.